-The exhaust stacks for EUENGINE3, EUENGINE4, and EUENGINE6 are identical.
-The exhaust stack for EUENGINE7 is similar, with a slightly smaller diameter.
-The exhaust stack sampling ports are located after the muffler in the vertical exhaust stacks, each with an inner diameter of 13.5 inches (EUENGINE7 has an inner diameter of 12.25 inches).
+The exhaust stacks for EUENGINE4, and EUENGINE6 are identical.
+The exhaust stacks for EUENGINE3 and EUENGINE7 are similar, with a slightly smaller diameter.
+The exhaust stack sampling ports are located after the muffler in the vertical exhaust stacks, each with an inner diameter of 13.5 inches (EUENGINE3 has an inner diameter of 12.75 inches and EUENGINE7 has an inner diameter of 12.25 inches).
 Each stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location at least 0.5 duct diameters upstream and at least 2.0 duct diameters downstream from any flow disturbance.